Originally known as Caridina japonica, and now Caridina multidentata, the Amano shrimp makes a perfect companion for most tank dwellers.

-What Size Tank Do They Need and How Many Gallons of Water per Shrimp is Preferable?
+What Size Tank Do They Need?
+How Many Gallons of Water per Shrimp?

 With a 10-gallon aquarium, five to six individuals is preferable.
 This way, you can allow them plenty of space to forage, without the risk of losing them in the shrubbery.

-What Water Type and Temperature Do Amano Shrimp Prefer?
+What Water Type and Temperature Do They Prefer?

 Generally, a tank temperature of 60 to 80 degrees Fahrenheit is preferred, with KH between 3 and 10, and pH levels between 6.0 and 7.6.
 Any swift changes can really shock these little beings.